William Ewart Gladstone: First premiership (1868–1874)

-Gladstone instituted abolition of the sale of commissions in the army: he also instituted the Cardwell Reforms in 1869 that made peacetime flogging illegal.
+Gladstone instituted the abolition of the sale of commissions in the army: he also instituted the Cardwell Reforms in 1869 that made peacetime flogging illegal.
 In 1870, his government passed the Irish Land Act and Forster's Education Act.
 In 1871 his government passed the Trade Union Act allowing trade unions to organise and operate legally for the first time (although picketing remained illegal).
-Gladstone later counted this reform as one of the most significant of the previous half century, saying that prior to its passage the law had effectively "compelled the British workman to work...in chains."
+Gladstone later counted this reform as one of the most significant of the previous half-century, saying that before its passage the law had effectively "compelled the British workman to work...in chains."
 In 1871, he instituted the Universities Tests Act.
 He secured passage of the Ballot Act for secret ballots, and the Licensing Act 1872.
-In foreign affairs his over-riding aim was to promote peace and understanding, characterised by his settlement of the Alabama Claims in 1872 in favour of the Americans.
-During this time, his government gave approval to launch the expedition of HMS Challenger at a time when public interest had turned away from scientific explorations.
+In foreign affairs, his over-riding aim was to promote peace and understanding, characterised by his settlement of the Alabama Claims in 1872 in favour of the Americans.
+During this time, his government gave the approval to launch the expedition of HMS Challenger at a time when public interest had turned away from scientific explorations.
 His leadership also led to the passage of the Supreme Court of Judicature Act 1873 restructuring the courts to create the modern High Court and Court of Appeal.

 Gladstone unexpectedly dissolved Parliament in January 1874 and called a general election.

 Gladstone's proposals went some way to meet working-class demands, such as the realisation of the free breakfast table through repealing duties on tea and sugar, and reform of local taxation which was increasing for the poorer ratepayers.
 According to the working-class financial reformer Thomas Briggs, writing in the trade unionist newspaper The Bee-Hive, the manifesto relied on "a much higher authority than Mr. Gladstone...viz., the late Richard Cobden".
 The dissolution itself was reported in The Times on 24 January.
 On 30 January, the names of the first fourteen MPs for uncontested seats were published.
 By 9 February a Conservative victory was apparent.
 In contrast to 1868 and 1880 when the Liberal campaign lasted several months, only three weeks separated the news of the dissolution and the election.
 The working-class newspapers were so taken by surprise they had little time to express an opinion on Gladstone's manifesto before the election was over.
 Unlike the efforts of the Conservatives, the organisation of the Liberal Party had declined since 1868 and they had also failed to retain Liberal voters on the electoral register.
 George Howell wrote to Gladstone on 12 February: "There is one lesson to be learned from this Election, that is Organization. ...
 We have lost not by a change of sentiment so much as by want of organised power".
 The Liberals received a majority of the vote in each of the constituent countries of the United Kingdom and 189,000 more votes nationally than the Conservatives.
 However, they obtained a minority of seats in the House of Commons.